factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/testing.md

 ```

 First, we create a test `CustomerAdded` fact using the convenient builder the `Fact` class is providing.
-Then, we let the newly created `CustomerEmailsProjection` class deal with our test fact
+Then, we let the newly created `CustomerEmailsProjection` class deal with our test fact by passing it to
-by passing it to it's dedicated handler method `handleCustomerAdded`.
+its dedicated handler method `handleCustomerAdded`.
-As the last step we check if the returned `Set` of emails corresponds to our expectations.
+As the last step, we check if the returned `Set` of emails corresponds to our expectations.

 Since the focus of the unit test is on *the details of how a fact is handled*,
 we execute the handler method `handleCustomerAdded` directly.
 However, [the full unit test](https://github.com/factcast/factcast/tree/master/factcast-itests/factcast-itests-doc/src/test/java/org/factcast/itests/docexample/factcastlowlevel/CustomerEmailsProjectionTest.java)
-contains also a test for the dispatching logic of the `apply` method.
+also contains a test for the dispatching logic of the `apply` method.
 Additionally, the unit tests for the remaining two other handlers look very similar.
-They are also left out here but are part of [the full test code](https://github.com/factcast/factcast/tree/master/factcast-itests/factcast-itests-doc/src/test/java/org/factcast/itests/docexample/factcastlowlevel/CustomerEmailsProjectionTest.java).
+They are also left out here but are part of [the complete test code](https://github.com/factcast/factcast/tree/master/factcast-itests/factcast-itests-doc/src/test/java/org/factcast/itests/docexample/factcastlowlevel/CustomerEmailsProjectionTest.java).

-To conclude, checking your projection's logic should be done with unit tests as they are simple and fast to execute.
-At some point though, you want to test if your code really is able to communicate with FactCast and this is where integration tests come in.
+To conclude, checking your projection's logic should be done with unit tests as they are fast and straightforward to execute.
+At some point, though, you want to test if your code really can communicate with FactCast, which is where integration tests come in.

 ### Integration Tests